 Wine glasses.
 If you don’t have the original packaging, wine glasses can be tough to transport home safely.
 Don’t fear though, because it’s still possible; you just need to find a lot of wrapping paper or newspapers and a suitable box.

 - First, start by sourcing a cardboard box that’s slightly larger than the glasses.
 The box should be able to fit all glasses with at least one inch of distance between them and two inches from the walls of the box.

 - Start by covering the bottom and the sides of the box with two inches of wrinkled paper.

-- Next, wrinkle some wrapping paper around the stem of the glass, and in the inside of the glass.
+- Next, wrinkle some wrapping paper around the stems of the glasses, and in the inside of the glasses, too.
 When finished, your wine glass should look like a cylinder.

 - Wrap the cylinder-shaped glass in several layers of paper and store your glasses in the box.

 - When finished, close the cardboard box and store it in the suitcase with at least three inches of clothes packed around it.